siikamiika/gt/README.md

-# Description
+# What´s that?

-This is…

-* A library that parses Google Translate response intended for evaluation as JavaScript;
+* A library that parses Google Translate response intended for evaluation as JavaScript.
+Its features include:

+    * Transliteration of original (IPA) and translated (latin symbols) texts

+    * Word translation variants by part of speech, translation variants of text segments

+    * Examples, definitions, synonyms, “see also” list

+    * Original language and typo correction

-* A command-line interface (`gt_console.py`);
+* A nice command-line interface (`gt_console.py`) makes use of all library features;

-* A xsel+libnotify interface (`gt_notify.py`) that translates a content of X selection and and then shows a notification with html-formatted translation;
+* A xsel+libnotify interface (`gt_notify.py`) that translates the content of X selection and shows a notification with html-formatted translation;

 * A simple debug tool (`dump_as_json.py`) that dumps Google Translate response as well-formatted JSON.